mvolkmann/blog/src/rust.md

 }
 ```

-We can also obtain a mutable iterator so the underlying collection
+We can also obtain an iterator that allows the underlying collection
-can be modify while iterating over it.
+to be modify while iterating over it.
 For example:

 ```rust
 fn main() {